 UX surveys are a crucial part of user experience research.
 They offer a line of communication between you and your users, providing insights into what's working well, what could be improved, and where opportunities for innovation lie.

-Plus, we’ll provide some templates so you can start sending your own UX surveys and collecting precious user feedback in no time at all.
+Plus, we'll provide some UX survey templates so you can start collecting precious user feedback in no time at all.

 What is a UX survey?

-UX surveys seek to understand the user's experience—how easy or difficult it is for the user to interact with a product, whether it's a website, an app, or a particular feature.
+A UX survey is a research tool designed to gather feedback directly from users about their experiences with your product or service.
+It seeks to understand the user's experience—how easy or difficult it is for the user to interact with a product, whether it's a website, an app, or a particular feature.

 Why are UX surveys important?

-Since they’re easy to run, they’re an incredibly cost-effective way to gather actionable feedback.
+Since they're easy to run, they're an incredibly cost-effective way to gather user feedback.

 By understanding how users perceive and interact with a product or service, you can

-To get the most out of your UX surveys, it’s always a good idea to use a tool that will automate the distribution process, helping you to reach a large number of users quickly and efficiently.
+To get the most out of your user experience surveys, it's always a good idea to use a tool that will automate the distribution process, helping you to reach a large number of users quickly and efficiently.

 Survicate, for instance, allows you to set up surveys once and enjoy continuous feedback.
 Plus, you can run surveys at any point across the user journey.